John Knox: Leader of the Scottish Reformation

 (The Ancient Chronicles of Dieppe)

-John Knox returned to Scotland in 1559 at the invitation of Protestant nobles.
-At the time, Scotland was ruled by Queen Regent Marie de Guise (1515-1560), the widow of James V and mother of Mary Queen of Scots.
-Edinburgh experienced increasing prosperity.
-Wealthy merchants and craftsmen formed guilds to preserve their economic monopolies and civic privileges.
-The Catholic Church legitimized their authority and wealth and they in return supported the Church.
-In 1560, the death of Marie de Guise threw Scottish society into turmoil.
-Taking advantage of this situation, Knox was able to rouse the Protestant forces in Scotland.
-As a Minister of St Giles in Edinburgh, perhaps the most influential church in the country, he gave fiery and vociferous sermons attacking the Catholic Church and the authority of the Crown.
-He was joined in his fight by the Lords of the Congregation, a group of Scottish nobles who had signed a pledge to fight against the influence of Catholicism.
-Their violent struggle for control of the country and the national religion brought Scotland to the brink of civil war.
+In 1559, John Knox accepted the invitation of Protestant nobles and returned to Scotland.
+At the time, Scotland was under the rule of Queen Regent Marie de Guise (regency: 1554-1560), who was the widow of Scottish King James V (reign: 1513-1542) and the mother of Mary Queen of Scots.
+Edinburgh was witnessing a period of increasing prosperity, with affluent merchants and craftsmen forming guilds to protect their economic monopolies and civic privileges.
+In exchange for their support, the Catholic Church bestowed legitimacy upon their authority and wealth.
+However, the death of Marie de Guise in 1560 threw Scottish society into turmoil.
+Taking advantage of the situation, Knox was able to rally the Protestant forces in Scotland.
+As a Minister of St Giles’ Cathedral in Edinburgh, which was arguably the most influential church in the country, he delivered passionate and outspoken sermons denouncing the Catholic Church and challenging the authority of the Crown.
+He found support from the Lords of the Congregation, a group of Scottish nobles who had pledged to oppose the influence of Catholicism.
+Their violent struggle for control over the nation and its religious direction pushed Scotland to the brink of civil war.

 “So I end, rendering my troubled and sorrowful spirit in the hands of the Eternal God, earnestly trusting at His good pleasure to be freed from the cares of this miserable life, and to rest with Christ Jesus, my only hope and life.”